Roman86/pick-objects-using-id-index-array/README.md

 ### What

-A tiny utility to sort an array of objects by a property using the values array.
+A tiny type safe utility to sort an array of objects by a property using the values array.

 ### How